Honda NSX (first generation): NSX-R GT (2005)

-Production of NSX-R GT, as limited edition of NSX-R, was approved at Honda solely to win at the JGTG and Super GT, because its production-based race car homologation required additional handicap weight for NSX reasoning by such as relatively small aero-projected-area and mid-ship layout, and overcoming the handicap was very difficult in 2003 and 2004 seasons.
+Production of NSX-R GT, as limited edition of NSX-R, was approved at Honda solely to win at the JGTC and Super GT, because its production-based race car homologation required additional handicap weight for NSX reasoning by such as relatively small aero-projected-area and mid-ship layout, and overcoming the handicap was very difficult in 2003 and 2004 seasons.

 As the Super GT rule required at least five production cars for any race car version to compete, the production of NSX-R GT was limited to the minimum number, and only one car was actually sold.

 One clear difference between the second generation NSX-R is the addition of a non-functional garnish snorkel attached to the rear window of the car.
 In the JGTC NSX race cars however, this snorkel is fully functional, feeding outside air to an individual throttle body intake plenum.
 The NSX-R GT also has 180 mm longer and 90 mm wider body with aggressive aerodynamic components such as an extended front spoiler lip and large rear diffuser were used as well.
 It was also speculated that the NSX-R GT incorporates more weight savings over the NSX-R. It has the same 3.2L DOHC V6 engine.